-Sectors Risks Coastal effects The rising sea levels have implications for flood protection and water management policies.
+Sectors Risks Sectors Risks Coastal effects The rising sea levels have implications for flood protection and water management policies.
 The latter includes, for example: an increasing need for sand supplementation, and an increasing water demand to prevent salt intrusion.
 Sea-level rise will increase the likelihood of floods and hence the risks for people, the environment and the economy.
-Flooding Increased precipitation in the winter will lead to higher river discharges and so a greater risk of the Rhine, Meuse and other smaller rivers overflowing their dikes.
+Mobility An increase in extreme precipitation events will lead to more traffic disruptions in the summer.
+While less frequent frosts will mean a lower risk of slippery roads and frost damage, there will be an increased risk of surface rutting during heatwaves.
+Higher discharges of the major rivers in the winter and lower discharges in the summer will restrict shipping on inland waterways.
+Flooding Increased precipitation in the winter will lead to higher river discharges and so a greater risk of the Rhine, Meuse and other smaller rivers over- flowing their dikes.
 As heavy rain will occur more frequently, the risk of flooding will increase.
-Water supply The increase of drought events will lead to more regular water shortages.
-When water availability is limited, people will have to decide how to distribute the scarce water available between the various functions it needs to meet: drinking water, nature management, agriculture and inland shipping.
-Water quality As surface water temperatures rise, the ecology of the water will also change.
+Energy Less energy will be needed for heating, but more will likely be used for cooling.
+Warmer water in the rivers will mean less cooling water is available for power plants.
+Water supply pply The increase of drought events will lead to more regular water shortages.
+When water availability is limited, people will have to decide how to distribute the scarce water available between the various functions it Agricultural yields may be reduced by an increase in extreme weather.
+Droughts in particular are a major risk for crop yields.
+Salinisation will affect sensitive crops such as bulbs and fruit trees in the lower-lying Netherlands.
+Water quality needs to meet: drinking water, nature management, agriculture and inland shipping.
+As surface water temperatures rise, the ecology of the water will also change.
 Surface water will become less suitable as a source of drinking water.
-Blue-green algae will occur more frequently in ponds and lakes, making these waters unsuitable for swimming.
-Health As temperatures rise, winter mortality will decrease, but heat and smog will cause more problems and higher mortality in the summer.
+Blue-green algae will occur more frequently in ponds and lakes, Nature The risks are greatest for ecosystems that depend on precipitation, such as heathlands, grasslands and bogs.
+Heat-loving plant and animal species will increase, cold-loving species will decline.
+This may lead to mismatches in the food chain.
+Global warming also increases the risk of wildfires.
+Health making these waters unsuitable for swimming.
+As temperatures rise, winter mortality will decrease, but heat and smog will cause more problems and higher mortality in the summer.
+Recreation Higher temperatures will mean more 'recreation days', but the number of days cold enough for skating will decrease.
+Major recreational events are more likely to be disrupted by extreme weather.
 More exposure to UV radiation will mean an increased risk of skin cancer.
 The longer pollen season will also mean more 'allergy days'.
 More cases of infectious diseases transmitted by vectors such as ticks and mosquitoes are also expected.